shyan23/GlyphScribe_context/README.md

 If any rendering issue occurs, please follow the discussion at: https://github.com/python-pillow/Pillow/issues/3593

+**Note:** This code has been heavily refactored before being pushed to GitHub.
+While we've tested it thoroughly, bugs may have snuck in during the refactoring process (they're sneaky like that).
+If you encounter any issues, please open an issue on GitHub or send an email to tahsinbd247@gmail.com.

 ## Acknowledgements

 If this work is useful in your research, please cite it as follows: